Risk 2210 A.D.: Command cards

 Perhaps one of the most important functions of the commanders is allowing the purchase and use of commander cards.
 After players have purchased and placed their commanders or space station, players may purchase a maximum of four commander cards at a cost of one energy per card.
 Players may only purchase commander cards if they have the corresponding commander in play.
 The text of the commander card will illustrate when the card may, or must, be played.
 Many of the Commander cards have energy costs that must be paid if the card is to be put into play.

 Each commander deck adds its own strategic elements to the game.
 Diplomat cards tend to be low cost cards that increase unit mobility or place a negative effect on other players.
 Land Cards tend to be low cost cards that increase the number of MODs available to a player.
-Naval cards tends to have the emphasize energy gain.
-The nuclear deck contains relatively higher cost cards with sweeping global effects.
+Naval cards emphasize energy gain.
+Nuclear cards are relatively higher and have sweeping global effects.
 Space Cards tend to be a mixture of the elements already described.

 If an Armageddon card is played, then even if your nuclear commander is destroyed mid turn you can finish playing the nuclear card.